 |Types of fish||Rivers, streams, drains and canals||Reservoirs, lakes and ponds|

-You don’t need a rod licence for ‘spod’ or ‘marker’ rods as long as they don’t have hooks attached.
+‘Spod’ or ‘marker’ rods don’t count towards these totals, as long as they don’t have hooks attached.